-- Barad-dûr or The Dark Tower from the Lord of the Rings was over two thousand feet tall (some sources suggest over 4000!) and was held up by Sauron's disregard of structural physics.
+- Barad-dûr (The Dark Tower) in The Lord of the Rings was over two thousand feet tall (some sources suggest over 4000!) and was held up by Sauron's disregard of structural physics.
 Naturally, with the destruction of The One Ring and Sauron's demise, the tower came toppling down, as well as the Black Gate, which had been built with the same power.

 - King Haggard's castle collapses dramatically at the end of The Last Unicorn.
 Given that the book was a loving spoof of fantasy tropes itself, this is not surprising.

 - The collapse was supposed to be triggered by the thunderous shock of thousands of unicorns recently freed from the King and running past the foundations of the castle all at once.